The BES Fellowship

 Deadline:

-Want to build an equity-focused school that reflects and responds to the needs of their community.
+Want to build a high-quality, equity-focused school that reflects and responds to the needs of their community.

 Are able to lead the school to excel academically in service of their mission.